FOLFIRINOX

 FOLFIRINOX is used in different ways:

-• If you have cancer that can be removed with surgery (such as the Whipple’s procedure), you may be offered FOLFIRINOX after surgery to try stop the cancer coming back.
+• If you have cancer that can be removed with surgery (such as the Whipple’s procedure), you may be offered FOLFIRINOX after surgery.
+The aim is to try stop the cancer coming back.

-• If you have cancer that has grown close to major blood vessels near the pancreas (borderline resectable cancer), you may have FOLFIRINOX to try to shrink the cancer to make surgery possible.
+• You may have FOLFIRINOX if you have cancer that has grown close to major blood vessels near the pancreas (borderline resectable cancer).
+The aim is to try to shrink the cancer to make surgery possible.
 This depends on which blood vessels are affected, and how far the cancer has grown.

-• If you have locally advanced or advanced pancreatic cancer and surgery is not possible, you may have FOLFIRINOX to try to control the growth of the cancer.
+• You may have FOLFIRINOX if you have locally advanced or advanced pancreatic cancer and surgery is not possible.
+The aim is to try to control the growth of the cancer.

-This treatment is only given to people who are well enough for a few different chemotherapy drugs.
-This is because FOLFIRINOX can cause side effects that can be hard to deal with.
+FOLFIRINOX is only given to people who are well enough to deal with (tolerate) a few different chemotherapy drugs.
+This is because it can cause side effects that can be hard to cope with.

 Read more about how chemotherapy is used for pancreatic cancer